Here's how to tell a good deal on an apartment from a rental scam.

-1. Fake real estate agent services.
+1. Fake real estate agent services

-Services offering to generate a list of pre-foreclosure or rent-to-own rental properties for clients are another type of rental scam.
-Although appealing because of lower price points, these services request either a sign-up fee or a monthly fee of up to $200.
+If you come across a service offering to generate a list of pre-foreclosure or rent-to-own rental properties for you, it’s probably a rental scam.
+The idea is appealing because of the low price points of these properties.
+These services request either a sign-up fee or a monthly fee of up to $200.
 The list is usually full of sham real estate listings, either fake or expired, and it’s impossible to get a refund on the sign-up fee.

-2. Asking for money before seeing the apartment.
+2. Asking for money before seeing the apartment

-3. A copy-and-pasted ad.
+3. A copy-and-pasted ad

-Say a legitimate landlord writes up a compelling description of a real vacant apartment and posts the listing online.
-A scammer can very easily copy and paste the listing but significantly lower the price, which will generate furious interest.
-Otherwise known as the “clone scam,” this maneuver is especially aimed at someone who’s busy or renting from out of town and is willing to put down money before seeing the rental unit.
+When a legitimate landlord writes up a compelling description of a real vacant apartment and posts the listing online, a scammer can very easily copy and paste the listing—but significantly lower the price.
+This is intended to generate furious interest, getting people to hand over security deposit asap.

+This is known the “clone scam.”
+This maneuver is especially aimed at someone who’s busy or renting from out of town and is willing to put down money before seeing the rental unit.
 Another clue will be a request for an unusually high security deposit, since the scammer is seeking to take off with as much money as possible, and as fast as possible.

-4. An MIA landlord.
+4. An MIA landlord